-The Eklund Opera Program at the University of Colorado opens the new season with “Die Fledermaus” in October; check www.cupresents.org for times and tickets.
+Oct.
+21-23: The Eklund Opera Program at the University of Colorado opens the new season with “Die Fledermaus,” Johann Strauss Jr.’s glittering masked-ball operetta, just in time for Halloween.
+At CU’s Macky Auditorium; see times and ticket info at www.cupresents.org.

-eTown Hall is a live-music venue in downtown Boulder that also has a full-service recording studio and is the setting for most tapings of the “eTown Live Radio Show.”
+eTown Hall is a live-music venue in downtown Boulder that also has a full-service recording studio and is the setting for most tapings of the “eTown Live Radio Show” (events listed below).
 See www.etown.org for information about the center and upcoming shows. eTown Hall is at 1535 Spruce St. 303-443-8696.

 This nationally known club at 1135 13th St. on the Hill presents live shows several nights a week.
 A few highlights are listed below; check www.foxtheatre.com for updates.
 303-443-3399 or 303-447-0095.

 Oct.
 13: Policulture & Euforquestra

 Jazz on 2nd Avenue Festival